AvanRocks/matrix-util/README.md

 - [`cmake`](https://cmake.org/) or `make`

 Ensure you have `cmake` installed.
 If you don't, see the official [CMake webpage](https://cmake.org/runningcmake/) for instructions to install it.
-Once you have installed CMake, clone this repo and run the following commands from the repo's directory:
+Once you have installed CMake, clone this repo and run the following commands from the repo's directory.

 ```
 cmake -B build